Orbital-Knewbie/Knewbie/README.md

 * [Python 3](https://www.python.org/downloads/)

 #### Installation
-Please refer to the [Installation Guide](/docs/InstallationGuide.md) for full instructions to set up the web application.
+Please refer to the [Installation Guide](https://github.com/Orbital-Knewbie/Knewbie/wiki/Installation) for full instructions to set up the web application.

 ### Development Practices
-Please refer to the [Developer Practices Guide](/docs/DevPractices.md) for the Software Development practices used in the project.
+Please refer to the [Development Practices Guide](https://github.com/Orbital-Knewbie/Knewbie/wiki/Development-Practices) for the Software Development practices used in the project.

 ### Developer Guide
-Please refer to the [Developer Guide](/docs/DeveloperGuide.md) for explanation regarding designs and software engineering principles employed.
+Please refer to the [Developer Guide](https://github.com/Orbital-Knewbie/Knewbie/wiki/Developer-Guide) for explanation regarding designs and software engineering principles employed.